Weight Lifting Tips for Women, From Women

 Ladies, I’ve already argued that weight lifting will not make you bulky.
 Instead, it will make you sexier, bolder, and more defiant.

 But don’t take it from me.
 I interviewed three of the most influential and inspiring women who lift.
-Jen Sinkler, Staci Ardison, and Jessi Kneeland offered some of the most courageous, honest, and eye-opening advice I’ve ever received.
+Jen Sinkler, Staci Ardison, and Jessi Kneeland offered some of the most courageous, honest, and eye-opening weight lifting tips for women I’ve ever received.

-Read on to learn their incredible stories of transformation and real-life advice about why you should start lifting now.
+Read on to learn their incredible weight lifting tips for women, stories of transformation and why you should start lifting now.

 Why do people have such a hard time reconciling that a woman can be both strong and feminine?